FAQ

 How do you define a conspiracy theory?

 I define a conspiracy theory as any explanation of an event which cites a conspiracy as a salient cause.
-So, if your explanation makes reference to a conspiracy (as described in the answer to question 4), then your explanation just happens to be a conspiracy theory.
+So, if your explanation makes reference to a conspiracy, then your explanation just happens to be a conspiracy theory.

 Is your definition of a conspiracy theory non-standard?

-Yes, and no. I take it that a conspiracy theory is any explanation of an event which cites a conspiracy as a salient cause.
-This is a perfectly general definition (which is standard across many of my colleagues in Philosophy) but it is also a non-pejorative definition (which puts me at odds with some of the said same colleagues).
+Yes, and no. My definition is minimal and perfectly general non-pejorative definition.
 I think surprise parties (which are organised in secret by a group of people who desire some end) qualify as examples of conspiracies and thus theories about them would be conspiracy theories (if said theory is used to explain why some party occurred or failed to occur).
 This also means that I don’t think there is any contradiction in the term “conspiracies of goodness.”

 What kinds of things do you think people are referring to when they talk about these things we call “conspiracy theories?”